iobis/manual/dna_data.md

 | SBDI-ASV-3:16S_1:salinity    | SBDI-ASV-3:16S_1:919a2aa9d306e4cf3fa9ca02a2aa5730 | salinity        | 7.25             | psu             |
 | SBDI-ASV-3:16S_1:temperature | SBDI-ASV-3:16S_1:1ead98754d34073a4606f7ff1e94126e | temperature     | 16.9             | °C              |

-### Unknown sequences

-It is important to understand the significance of unknown and uncharacterized sequences in genetic studies.
-Sequences are given taxonomic names based on comparisons to a reference database.
-The reference databases contain sequences that have been submitted with a name.
-Ideally, the reference database is a collection of sequences that are derived from vouchered, morphologically identified specimens.
-Notably, this is frequently often not the case and sequences can also have erratic annotations.
-Furthermore, only a small portion of species have sequences in reference databases.
-Due to this reason, typically many sequences in any given study will remain uncharacterized.
-This is especially the case for tropical regions with high biodiversity.
-By also recording all sequences, including uncharacterized sequences, we make sure that the information is not lost, even if the annotation is currently incorrect or missing.
-These uncharacterized sequences can then still be compared to other studies, and can be given a taxonomic name as more specimens are sequenced and added to the reference databases.

-For unknown sequences it is required to populate the `scientificName` field with **“Biota incertae sedis”**, or the lowest taxonomic information if available.
-For example, if it is only known which Class a sequence belongs to, populate `scientificName` with the associated Class name.
-Similarly, `scientificNameID` should be populated with the WoRMS LSID for the name given to `scientificName`.
-For records recorded as Biota *incertae sedis*, `scientificNameID` should be populated with [urn:lsid:marinespecies.org:taxname:12](https://www.marinespecies.org/aphia.php?p=taxdetails&id=12).
-We recommend also populating `verbatimIdentification` with the name that was originally documented (e.g. phototrophic eukaryote).

 ### Compiling qPCR datasets